SEARCH UNIVERSITY LIBRARIES WEBSITE

 Common to both prints is the use of horizontals and verticals to create a sense of intimacy.
 The conscious attention to design is seen throughout Trory's first thirty-one years of active photography and is particularly evident in prints where he is the subject.

 Although these prints were taken approximately ten years apart, both display a warm personal atmosphere and sense of design.
 Art Trory approaches even his most formal portraits with this intimate quality.
 These two prints appear to exemplify Trory's sensibilities in his photography and perhaps his view of life.

-SUSAN E. HRIVNAK AND ANNE ROHRBAUGH
+by SUSAN E. HRIVNAK and ANNE ROHRBAUGH

 The special care taken by Art Trory in photographing the Opera House suggests more than a slight fascination for the building.
 His diaries confirm that for many years it was one of his favorite gathering places.
 His prints of the Opera House show a candid sensitivity and provide a lasting record of this nineteenth century landmark.